SaqSaq815/Unix-Online-Server/README.md

 - Click the magnifying glass for the script [:mag:](/INSTALL.md#bash-script)

 ## Live Website
-- Visit our site at www.le3pokpok.codes
+- Visit our site at www.le3pokpok.codes *No Longer Available*
 ## Found a bug :bug:
 - Please let us know if you found any bug, we will try our best to fix it right away.